 Spanish I Exploratory is a one-year course, designed for students who simply want to earn a credit for World Language without continuing on, and/or also for students who may have struggled previously.
 The course introduces the Spanish language and culture, and no previous knowledge of Spanish is assumed.
 Students practice the four language skills - listening, speaking, reading, and writing - with an emphasis on building basic vocabulary.
+The New York State Learning Standards for World Languages and World Readiness Standards for Learning Languages provide the curricular framework and rationale for the course.
 Students will survey aspects of the history, culture, geography, and daily life in Spanish speaking countries.
 The introductory nature of the course permits students to become acquainted with Spanish at a basic level.
-This class is project-based and is designed to assist students with obtaining one credit of study in a second language in order to meet the New York State requirement for graduation.
+This class is designed to assist students with obtaining one credit of study in a second language in order to meet the New York State requirement for graduation.
 Students who take this course are not eligible to continue taking Spanish without teacher recommendation.

-• Prerequisites: For students who fail Spanish 1, Spanish 1A, or the local exam in middle school.
+Prerequisites: For students who fail Spanish 1 Accelerated, Spanish Heritage, Mandarin 1 Accelerated in middle school, or did not pass the Checkpoint A final (local) exam in either of these classes.